 Navigating the CHOW (Change of Ownership): Medicare & Licensure Pitfalls

 In standard business sales, the deal ends when the money is wired.
 You hand over the keys, and you walk away.
+In Healthcare M&A, the wire transfer is just the beginning of a bureaucratic marathon known as the CHOW (Change of Ownership).

 This is the phase where deals go to die.
 If you mishandle the regulatory transfer, Medicare (CMS) has the power to deactivate your billing privileges after the close, effectively rendering the business worthless overnight.
+If you're looking to buy a home care business, understanding the CHOW process is essential — visit our buyer page for acquisition resources.

 1. The "36-Month Rule": The Deal Killer